-The Nintendo 2DS is specialized Nintendo 3DS that lacks the 3DS’s ability to project images in glasses-free 3D (hence the admittedly confusing “2DS” moniker).
+The Nintendo 2DS is a specialized Nintendo 3DS that lacks the 3DS’s ability to project images in glasses-free 3D (hence the admittedly confusing “2DS” moniker).
 There are other notable differences between the 2DS and 3DS models, including the 2DS’s lack of hinges and a single speaker instead of stereo sound.
 To get into more detail:

 “Why did Nintendo develop the 2DS?”

-The Nintendo 2DS is engineered with kids in mind.
+The Nintendo 2DS was engineered with kids in mind.
 Its inability to project 3D images makes it a good option for parents who are unsure about the long-term effects that 3D might have on young kids’ eyesight.
 Likewise, the 2DS’s low price point ($129.99 USD) makes it a very attractive buy for parents who can’t or won’t spend $169.99 on a regular Nintendo 3DS, or $199.99 on a Nintendo 3DS XL.

 “Does the Nintendo 2DS play Nintendo 3DS games?”

 The Nintendo 2DS plays the entire Nintendo 3DS library, including all upcoming 3DS games.
 It will not have its own library of exclusive games.
 It can also go online via Wi-Fi and access digital games sold via the Nintendo 3DS eShop.

 “Does the Nintendo 2DS play Nintendo DS games?”